Italian Mortgage Guide: Fact Sheet and FAQ

 Annual Taxes & Costs:

-- Condominium Fees: Variable, applicable if in shared building (common expenses).
+- Condominium Fees: Variable if in a shared building/complex (common expenses).

 Capital Gains Tax (CGT):